gabrielecola/GLM-methods-to-deal-with-count-data/GLM_BikeSharing.md

 rmse_data2<- rmse_data2 %>% mutate(rmse=as.numeric(rmse))
 ```

 RMSE has the same unit as the dependent variable.
 It means that there is no absolute good or bad threshold, however you can define it based on your DV.
-Our response variable has range from 22-8714, so this $RMSE_{s}$ indicate a good predictive ability of our model.
+Our response variable has range from 22-8714, so this **RMSE** indicate a good predictive ability of our model.
-Furthermore, we can notice despite the $overdispersion$ that is present in $Poisson \ Regression$ has a more predictive power ability
+Furthermore, we can notice despite the **overdispersion** that is present in **Poisson Regression** has a more predictive power ability
-rather than $Negative\ Binomial$, probably because $overdispersion$ affects only p-values and not the values of coefficient.
+rather than **Negative Binomial**, probably because **overdispersion** affects only p-values and not the values of coefficient.
-Finally, as we can expected the RMSE of $Poisson \ Regression$ and $Quasi\ Poisson \ Regression$ are the same because as we explained before , $Quasi\ Poisson$ only fixed the standard errors but the values of coefficient are the same.
+Finally, as we can expected the RMSE of **Poisson Regression** and **Quasi Poisson Regression** are the same because as we explained before , **Quasi Poisson** only fixed the standard errors but the values of coefficient are the same.

 ```r